kartoza/sawps/docs/src/user/manual/filters.md

     2. **Selecting Individual Organisations**: To filter data for specific organisations, follow these steps:
     Uncheck the "Select All" option if it is selected.
-    A list of available organizations will be displayed.
+    A list of available organisations will be displayed.
-    Check the checkboxes next to the organizations you want to include in the filter.
+    Check the checkboxes next to the organisations you want to include in the filter.

 ### 2. Report Type Filter